barais/SEISummerSchool/3.ThingML_Basics/README.md

 ### 0. Installing the HEADS tools for ThingML

 To follow this tutorial, you need to have the ThingML editor and compilers.
 They are released as plugins for the Eclipse IDE.
-There are two different options for installing the ThingML tools (In the lab, I provide this eclipse (heads idein the Virtual Machine):
+There are two different options for installing the ThingML tools

+:warn: In the lab, I provide this eclipse headside in the Virtual Machine.
+You can start it in running the following command

+	/opt/headside/eclipse

 * [Download the latest HEADS IDE Eclipse bundle](http://coreff5.istic.univ-rennes1.fr/jenkins/job/headside/ws/products.minimal/target/products/).
 This bundle contains all the HEADS plugins already installed.